 “Many of our children have lived lives most of us can’t imagine.
 These books will bring light, restore a piece of their childhood, and offer them the joy many families take for granted!” said Melissa Smith-Hohnstein, LCSW and Clinical Director of Kinship House.

-The SCBWI Books for Readers book drive will have two “distribution celebrations” and take place November 4, 2017, in Portland, Oregon, and December 11, 2017, in Providence, Rhode Island.
-Festivities will include SCBWI author and illustrator appearances, interactive readings and story times, art demonstrations, crafts, refreshments, music, and of course, the book distributions.
-Local SCBWI members will be on hand to assist with the distributing and celebrating.
+The SCBWI Books for Readers book drive hosted two “distribution celebrations” -one in November 2017, in Portland, Oregon, and one in December 2017, in Providence, Rhode Island.
+Festivities included SCBWI author and illustrator appearances, interactive readings and story times, art demonstrations, crafts, refreshments, music, and of course, the book distributions.
+Local SCBWI members were on hand to assist with the distributing and celebrating.

-During the book distributions, books will be presented to the organizations’ lending libraries, and one book will be given to each and every child they serve to take home.
+During the book distributions, books were presented to the organizations’ lending libraries, and one book will be given to each and every child they serve to take home.
 In many cases, these books will be the first books these children will own.

 “We cannot wait to get these books into these children’s hands!” said Oliver, “It’s why we create books.
 We hope that by giving books to these children we can help build their dreams.
 Every child deserves books and dreams!”

 For more information contact: